 We may disclose your personal information to third parties as follows:

-- Where we are under a duty to disclose or share your personal information to comply with any legal obligation or to enforce our terms and conditions and any other agreements
+- Where we are under a duty to disclose or share your personal information in order to comply with any legal obligation or in order to enforce our terms and conditions and any other agreements

-- If we sell or buy any business or assets, in which case we may disclose your data to the prospective seller or buyer of such business or assets
+- In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets

 - If we are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets

-- For the prevention or detection of offences and/or the apprehension or prosecution of offenders, we may share any information that we collect with the Police, other public or private sector agencies, and governmental or representative bodies in accordance with the relevant legislation.
+- For the purposes of the prevention or detection of offences and/or the apprehension or prosecution of offenders, we may share any information that we collect with the Police, other public or private sector agencies, governmental or representative bodies in accordance with the relevant legislation.
 This will include public authorities, insurance companies, finance companies, automotive advertising companies and/or other agencies

 - We may outsource selected business activities to trusted third-party partners where it isn’t feasible for us to perform the activity directly.
-We will audit our partners carefully and ensure that they meet our strict data protection policies.
+We are sure to audit our partners carefully and ensure that they meet our strict data protection policies.
 These companies do not have any independent right to share this information

 How long do we keep your data?